2008 Savannah State Tigers football team: Livingstone

 Savannah State had 29 first downs and 485 yards of total offense.
 The Tigers had 217 yards passing and 268 rushing.
 QB Kurvin Curry had a total of 326 yards with four touchdowns and was 10–23 passing for 217 yards and 2 touchdowns.
 He rushed for 109 yards and two scores.
 The Tigers first drive resulted in a 33-yard touchdown run by Curry.
 Justin Babb caught 3 passes for 114 yards and two touchdowns.
 He also rushed for 71 yards.

 Jeff Robertson had 9 total tackles including a sack.
 Malik Allah recorded a sack and freshman Rashard Russell blocked a Livingstone punt and returned it for a touchdown in the 1st quarter.

 Wide receiver Deleon Hollinger was reinstated prior to the game after being suspended for an undisclosed violation of team rules during the Tigers' season-opening loss.
 Hollinger was SSU's leading receiver during the 2007 season.
 Antonio Lenton, Quincy Watie, Thelmore Jackson, Keon Hayward, Patrick Thomas and Javares Taylor were cleared by the NCAA Clearinghouse to play in the game after missing the season opener.

-Winston-Salem State University
+Winston-Salem State

 Kurvin Curry threw for 154 yards and passed for two touchdowns to help Savannah State beat Winston-Salem State University.
 The victory was SSU's first over an NCAA Football Championship Subdivision team and first road win since 2004.

-Bethune-Cookman University
+Bethune–Cookman

-Bethune-Cookman University ended the Tiger's two-game winning streak with a 34–9 victory.
+Bethune-Cookman University ended the Tigers' two-game winning streak with a 34–9 victory.
 B-CU limited the Tigers to 43 yards rushing (24 carries) and 210 total yards on office.
 The Tigers scored just three points despite four trips to the red zone.
 SSU scored their only touchdown on a fumble recovery returned for a 33-yard touchdown by Willie Hall in the fourth quarter.
 QB Kurvin Curry completed 11 of his 22 passes for 167 yards and had one interception.
 Bethune-Cookman has won nine straight against the Tigers.